Michaelpalacce/HomeLab/README.md

 - Add all your heatsinks ( if any )
 - Place the PIs in their cases
 - I noticed a 15 degrees drop when I removed the raspberry pi case lid.
 I just placed it on it, leaving it to breathe a bit and that improved the internal temperature drastically

+### Booting Ubuntu Server from a SSD
+- So first thing you gotta do is you gotta have a spare raspbian OS sd card.
+- Boot into raspbian os and update the system `sudo apt upgrade -y`
+- Run: `sudo raspi-config` and change your bootloader version to latest, then change the boot order to boot from USB storage

+### My SSD drive has UAS
+Oh boy are you in for a treat :)
+- What I noticed is that if you ... ahem "connect the usb half-assed ( aka not fully connected )" the pi boots fine ( easiest way to do this is to first boot it without anything and start slowly inserting the usb ).
+So do that and let the pi boot
+- After that, login to the Ubuntu Server and run `lsusb`.
+Get the ID of your SSD
+- `sudo nano /etc/modprobe.d/blacklist.conf` and add a new directive `blacklist uas`
+- `echo options usb-storage quirks={{ID_OF_YOUR_SSD}}:u | sudo tee /etc/modprobe.d/blacklist_uas.conf`
+- `sudo update-initramfs -u`
+- This should be all :) Pi will now boot from SSD

 ### Software Prerequisites
 - If you want to use WI-FI ( WPA2 - Personal ) instead of Ethernet: https://www.linuxbabe.com/command-line/ubuntu-server-16-04-wifi-wpa-supplicant